Market

 company;

-with the listed entity, its holding, subsidiary or associate company, or their promoters, or directors,
+listed entity, its holding, subsidiary or associate company, or their promoters, or directors, during the three

 v. none of whose relatives—

-during the three immediately preceding financial years or during the current financial year of face
+the three immediately preceding financial years or during the current financial year of face value in excess

-value in excess of fifty lakh rupees or two percent of the paid-up capital of the listed entity, its
+of fifty lakh rupees or two percent of the paid-up capital of the listed entity, its holding, subsidiary or

-directors, in excess of such amount as may be specified during the three immediately preceding
+in excess of such amount as may be specified during the three immediately preceding financial years or

-person to the listed entity, its holding, subsidiary or associate company or their promoters or
+the listed entity, its holding, subsidiary or associate company or their promoters or directors, for such

 d. has any other pecuniary transaction or relationship with the listed entity, its holding, subsidiary or

-Provided that the pecuniary relationship or transaction with the listed entity, its holding, subsidiary
+the pecuniary relationship or transaction with the listed entity, its holding, subsidiary or associate

-or associate company or their promoters, or directors in relation to points (A) to (D) above shall not
+company or their promoters, or directors in relation to points (A) to (D) above shall not exceed two percent

 vi. who, neither himself [“/herself], nor whose relative(s) —

-listed entity or its holding, subsidiary or associate company or any company belonging to the
+entity or its holding, subsidiary or associate company or any company belonging to the promoter group of

 Provided that in case of a relative, who is an employee other than key managerial personnel, the